rm-dr/lamb/README.md

  - Write a nice README
  - Handle or avoid recursion errors
  - Fix colors
+ - Clean up files
+ - Print macro content if only a macro is typed

 ## Todo:
  - live syntax check